1010manu/image_to_speech/README.md

 # image_to_speech
-Just built a mini-project using python.
+Just built a mini-project using python.<br>
+Install tesseract apk. <br>
+pip install tesseract in command prompt.